 Note that the 46elks number has a minor monthly cost.
 See the pricing page for exact prices.
 If you prefer you can of course add and manage numbers via the API instead of via the dashboard.

-Now you have your own 46elks phone number and the next step is to send SMS from this number.
+The next step is to send SMS from your new number.
 Use your number as the sender when you send SMS.
 Test this by going through the tutorial to send SMS and switch the from to your new 46elks phone number.
-This tutorial is available for PHP, Ruby and Python.
+This tutorial is available for C#, Node.js, PHP, Ruby and Python.

 Tips: When you use a phone number in from when sending an SMS you need to specify this number with country code and without spaces and dashes.
 For example use +46709000000 instead of 0709 - 000000 or +46 709 000000.

-When an SMS is sent to your 46elks number 46elks will send this message (plus some metadata) to your code that needs to deal with the incoming text message.
+When a text message is sent to your 46elks number this message (plus some metadata) will be forwarded to your code.
+This code needs to deal with the incoming message.
 Technically 46elks does a POST request to a URL you have defined (i.e., a callback to your webhook).

 Using RequestBin you have now dealt with incoming text messages and responded to them.
-Time to do the same thing but with your own code instead.
-What is required os to write some code that receives a POST request from 46elks, make this code accessible over the internet and tell 46elks at what URL this code is available.
+Time to do the same thing but with your own code.
+You need to write some code that receives a POST request from 46elks, make this code accessible over the internet and tell 46elks at what URL this code is available.

 Let’s do this by using the simplest code possible to just respond to incoming SMS.
-In the POST request 46elks makes the content of the incoming SMS is sent in the POST parameter message.
-In the PHP example below we are using this POST parameter to respond to an SMS with a thank you.
+As you’ve seen in RequestBin the text of an incoming SMS is available in the POST varialbe message.
+In the PHP example below we are using message to respond to an SMS with a thank you.

 <?php echo 'Thank you for sending me the message: ' . $_POST['message'];